Baoding: Culture

-Baoding is home to Hebei University, North China Electric Power University with other 3 universities and 12 colleges.
+Baoding is home to Hebei University, North China Electric Power University, three other universities and twelve colleges.

 Historic sites

 Baoding contains a number of notable historic sites.
 In the city proper, there can be found a historic provincial governor's mansion and an ancient lotus garden.
 In the hills to the northwest of the city, near the suburb of Mancheng, there are the Mancheng Han Tombs, where Prince Liu Sheng and his wife Dou Wan were buried.

 The greater Baoding administrative area has 16 designated state-level cultural relics: